 1976: The J. Geils Band released their second live album, Blow Your Face Out.
 The album was recorded at two concerts in November of 1975, first at the Boston Garden and at Cobo Hall in Detroit four nights later.

-1977: Pink Floyd began the American leg of their “In The Flesh Tour,” also known as “Animals Tour,” with a show at the Miami Baseball Stadium.
+1977: Pink Floyd began the American leg of their “In The Flesh Tour,” also known as their “Animals Tour,” with a show at the Miami Baseball Stadium.
 Shows featured large inflatable puppets, a pyrotechnic “waterfall,” and one of the biggest and most elaborate stages to date, including umbrella-like canopies that rose from the stage to protect the band from the elements.

 1978: Linda Ronstadt’s cover of the Rolling Stones song “Tumbling Dice,” produced by Peter Asher, entered the Billboard Hot 100, where it later reached #32.
 Ronstadt’s band had used song for sound checks, but no one knew the words.
 After Mick Jagger suggested that Ronstadt sing more hard rock songs and recommended “Tumbling Dice,” she had Jagger write down the song’s lyrics.